Need some help getting from Havana to Varadero in Cuba?

 All my travel in Cuba was done first thing in the morning.
 Also, even though it can be quite difficult to achieve in Cuba, I tried to have a good idea of where I was going to stay when I arrived.

-With that in mind, at least when you arrive in Varadero, you’ll have some idea about where to stay.
+So, at least when you arrive in Varadero, you’ll have a good idea of where to stay.
 When trip planning for Cuba this will be very normal.

 Havana to Varadero Travel Advice